ChronoLogic12/tippy-tea-subscription/README.md

 ### Design

 As tippy is targeted as a specialist and high end service I wanted the site to reflect this with a clean and clear design.
-I chose to use a fairly soft pallet in shades of green to tie in to the product and give a somewhat premium feel and included a dark raspberry accent/action colour to compliment.
+I chose to use a fairly soft palette in shades of green to tie in to the product and give a somewhat premium feel.
+Included a dark raspberry accent/action colour to compliment.

 <p align="center">
     <img src="readme-assets/tippy-colour-palette.PNG" width="600px"/>
 </p>

 The site uses django-allauth pages for user management.
-All pages have been styled to match the rest of the website.
+All of these pages have been styled to match the rest of the website.

 ## Database schema